liamdaniels/Lil-Compiler/README.md

 The compiler turns it into an intermediate representation of my own making ("L intermediate language," or "Lil"), which can be output as its own .lil file or as a C file filled with assignment and gotos.
+Naming the compiler after the IR doesn't make much sense, but I think it's a nice pun given the fact that the language and IR are both quite small.